Prerequisite to FSMA is Sanitation

 Learn More About Sanitation Solutions for FSMA Compliance

 Charm’s ATP testing solutions are designed to be easy to use and provide fast results—and include allergen tests such as AllerGiene to address HARPC allergen concerns.
-Used in conjunction with the novaLUM II-X ATP Detection System, which is a palm-sized luminometer, detection of sanitation problems is an easy process, allowing your facility to remediate quickly.
+Used in conjunction with the novaLUM II-X system, which is a palm-sized luminometer, detection of sanitation problems is an easy process, allowing your facility to remediate quickly.

 Sanitation testing is an ongoing, daily undertaking.
 ATP testing produces fast results, while microbial testing establishes if a food environment remains in control.